 The climatic effects of ENSO outside the tropical Pacific largely arise through atmospheric teleconnections that are induced by ENSO-driven changes in deep tropical atmospheric convection and heating (Yeh et al., 2018).
 The teleconnections to higher latitudes are forced by waves that propagate into the extratropics (Hoskins and Karoly, 1981) and respectively excite the Pacific-North American pattern (Horel and Wallace, 1981) and Pacific-South American pattern (Karoly, 1989; Irving and Simmonds, 2016) in the Northern and Southern Hemispheres.
 Given the influence of these teleconnections on climate and extremes around the globe, it is important to understand how well they are reproduced in CMIP models.
 What has also become clear is that spatial correlations of ENSO’s teleconnections calculated over relatively short periods (< 100 years) may not be the most effective way to assess these relationships (Langenbrunner and Neelin, 2013; Perry et al., 2019).
-This is because the spatial patterns are significantly affected by internal atmospheric variability on relatively short time scales (< 100 years) (Batehup et al., 2015; Perry et al., 2019).
+This is because the spatial patterns are significantly affected by internal atmospheric variability on relatively short time scales (< 100 years; Batehup et al., 2015; Perry et al., 2019).
 However, looking at simplified metrics like the agreement in the sign of the teleconnections (Langenbrunner and Neelin, 2013), regional average teleconnection strength over land (Perry et al., 2019), or a combination of both (Power and Delage, 2018) provides a more robust depiction of the teleconnection representation.
-Examining sign agreement for the teleconnection patterns, ensembles of CMIP5 AMIP simulations display broad spatial regions with high sign agreement with the observations, suggesting that the model ensemble is producing useful information regarding the teleconnected precipitation signal (Langenbrunner and Neelin, 2013)).
+Examining sign agreement for the teleconnection patterns, ensembles of CMIP5 AMIP simulations display broad spatial regions with high sign agreement with the observations, suggesting that the model ensemble is producing useful information regarding the teleconnected precipitation signal (Langenbrunner and Neelin, 2013).
 Looking at regional averages of CMIP5 historical simulations, Power and Delage (2018) show that the average coupled model teleconnection pattern reproduces the sign of the observed teleconnections in the majority of the 25 regions analysed.
-The sign agreement between the observed teleconnection and the multi-model mean teleconnection remains strong in CMIP6 (18 out of 20 displayed regions) (Figure 3.38), and the observed DJF teleconnection strength falls within the modelled range in all of the displayed regions for temperature and precipitation.
+The sign agreement between the observed teleconnection and the multi-model mean teleconnection remains strong in CMIP6 (18 out of 20 displayed regions; Figure 3.38), and the observed DJF (December–January–February) teleconnection strength falls within the modelled range in all of the displayed regions for temperature and precipitation.
 It is noted, however, that while there is broad agreement in ENSO teleconnections between CMIP6 models and observations during DJF (e.g., Fasullo et al., 2020), there are regions and seasons where the modelled teleconnection strength is outside the observed range (Chen et al., 2020).

 [START FIGURE 3.38 HERE]

-Model evaluation of ENSO teleconnection for 2m-temperature and precipitation in boreal winter (December-January-February).
-Teleconnections are identified by linear regression with the Niño 3.4 SST index based on ERSSTv5 during the period 1958-2014.
-Maps show observed patterns for temperature from the Berkeley Earth dataset over land and from ERSSTv5 over ocean (ºC, top) and for precipitation from GPCC over land (shading, mm day–1) and GPCP worldwide (contours, period: 1979-2014).
-Distributions of regression coefficients (grey histograms) are provided for a subset of AR6 reference regions defined in Atlas (Section A1.3) for temperature (top) and precipitation (bottom).
+Model evaluation of ENSO teleconnection for 2m-temperature and precipitation in boreal winter (December–January–February).
+Teleconnections are identified by linear regression with the Niño 3.4 SST index based on Extended Reconstructed Sea Surface Temperature (ERSST) version 5 during the period 1958–2014.
+Maps show observed patterns for temperature from the Berkeley Earth dataset over land and from ERSST version 5 over ocean (ºC, top) and for precipitation from GPCC over land (shading, mm day–1) and GPCP worldwide (contours, period: 1979–2014).
+Distributions of regression coefficients (grey histograms) are provided for a subset of AR6 reference regions defined in Atlas.1.3 for temperature (top) and precipitation (bottom).
 All fields are linearly detrended prior to computation.
 Multi-model multi-member ensemble means are indicated by thick vertical black lines.
 Blue vertical lines show three observational estimates of temperature, based on Berkeley Earth, GISTEMP and CRUTS datasets, and two observational estimates of precipitation, based on GPCC and CRUTS datasets.
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END FIGURE 3.38 HERE]